-Also, all new residential development road layouts have to be designed to have a speed limit 20mph.
+Meeting date Item Action/recommendation Responsible person Timescale Last reviewed Update/response National Planning Policy Framework (NPPF) As part of a planning submission, any new proposed road layout is expected to be accompanied with a road safety audit.
+OCC's Transport Development Management (TDM) team ensure all planning submissions contain a road safety audit.
+Further information on how the TDM work with developers to ensure road safety is considered is detailed on the TDM webpages: Transport Development Management (TDM) Oxfordshire County Council Also, all new residential development road layouts have to be designed to have a speed limit 20mph.
 The new Vision Zero Checklist, which is due to be piloted, will also act as a way to ensure road safety is considered at the forefront of new developments.
-13. That the Council should undertake a safety audit of past road safety initiatives to learn from what has - or has not - worked previously.
-Accepted There are two new processes that Vision Zero leads are currently being developed that will support the analysis of road safety infrastructure schemes and it anticipated these will be in place by end of 2024: The national GG119 Road Safety audit process is carried out as part of the design of road safety and highway schemes, and it is undertaken at key stages in the design, construction and early operation of a highway scheme.
+13) That the Council should undertake a safety audit of past road safety initiatives to learn from what has - or has not - worked previously.
+Paul Fermer; Sean Rooney; Caroline Coyne 25/09/2024 Accepted There are two new processes that Vision Zero leads are currently being developed that will support the analysis of road safety infrastructure schemes and it anticipated these will be in place by end of 2024:

+Meeting date ltem Action/recommendation Responsible person Timescale Last reviewed Update/response The national GG119 Road Safety audit process is carried out as part of the design of road safety and highway schemes, and it is undertaken at key stages in the design, construction and early operation of a highway scheme.
 The road safety audits must be undertaken by qualified road safety engineers with experience of collision data analysis.
 At stages 1,2,3 the aim the audit is to identify the relevant road safety matters before implementation, and stage 4, which is carried out post scheme implementation, communicates any road collision data analysis.
 It is the stage 4 which provides the key evidence, data and learning on what has worked, or not worked with the scheme post implementation.
 Vision Zero leads are designing a supplemental road safety process where a scheme of any size, can be audited at any stage, and reviewed (stage 4).
-OCC Post Collision Review Group, with input from Oxfordshire Fire and Rescue Services and the Road Safety Foundation.
-The Post Collision Review Group will analyse fatal road safety incidents and ensure the learning from them is shared within Vision Zero programme and the Fire and Rescue Services.
+OCC Post Collision Review Group, with input from Oxfordshire Fire and Rescue Services and the Road Safey Foundation.
+The Post Collision

+Meeting date Item Action/recommendation Responsible person Timescale Last reviewed Update/response Review Group will analyse fatal road safety incidents and ensure the learning from them is shared within Vision Zero programme and the Fire and Rescue Services.
 This Review Group will be confidential and based upon the processes used by the NHS within child fatality reviews.